makersacademy/takeaway-challenge/README.md

 ## Week-2 challenge (Takeaway)
 This is the weekend challenge of my week 2 in Makers academy.
-I acts as an application allowing users to place orders from a restaurant's menu for delivery, and if their order is successful, they shall receive a text message on their mobile confirming when they'll receive their meal(s).
+It acts as an application allowing users to place orders from a restaurant's menu for delivery, and if their order is successful, they shall receive a text message on their mobile confirming when they'll receive their meal(s).

 ## Motivation
 To confirm to myself before anyone else that I've improved over that past two weeks and that I'm comfortable putting all new skills learnt to practice.